Spicy Grilled Eggplant and Zucchini Salad with Thai Flavors

-I used the long skinny Japanese eggplants that are growing in my garden for this, and I'd recommend using some kind of Asian Eggplant, since they work so well on the grill.
-This type of eggplant variety doesn't need to be peeled or salted before cooking, and they're also great for stir-fried dishes with eggplant.
-This recipe was slightly adapted from one I found in Vegetables Every Day, a book I've used over and over for interesting ways to cook vegetables.
+I used the long skinny Japanese eggplants that are growing in my garden for this, and I’d recommend using some kind of Asian Eggplant, since they work so well on the grill.
+This type of eggplant variety doesn’t need to be peeled or salted before cooking, and they’re also great for stir-fried dishes with eggplant.
+The Spicy Grilled Eggplant and Zucchini Salad with Thai Flavors was slightly adapted from one I found in Vegetables Every Day, a book I’ve used over and over for interesting ways to cook vegetables.

 (you could also use 2 lbs of eggplant or 2 lbs. of zucchini)

 - grapeseed or peanut oil for brushing vegetables and grill